jasonacox/tuyapower/tuyapower/README.md

     verbose = False
     devices = tuyapower.deviceScan(verbose)
     ```
 * scan(max_retries=15) - This is a shortcut for deviceScan() that prints formatted output to stdout for UDP ports 6666 and 6667.
 By default, the scan functions will retry 15 times to find new devices.
-If you are not seeing all your devices, you can increase max_retries by passing an optional arguments .
+If you are not seeing all your devices, you can increase max_retries.

 ## Parameters:
 * PLUGID = Device ID e.g. 01234567891234567890